junior-devleague/unity-VR-space-adventure/README.md

 #### Android Studio
  - You will need to walk through set up after downloading to install actual android SDK and associated tools.

+## Crossplatform Build Notes
+ - Ensure that you are running the latest version of IOS on your device.
+ - Ensure your Android device is at least running minimum of **4.4 kitkat**